Dental Hygiene Application Process

 - Information Session confirmation email, signed

-- TEAS Transcript of Proctored Assessment
+- TEAS Transcript

 - Dental Hygiene Patient Care Experience form (if applicable)